homiedopie/beberlei.de/2013/03/04/doctrine_repositories.rst

 Blog Anne posted an entry about their usage of Doctrine Repositories with a growing amount of query responsibilities.
-I want to respond to this blog post with two alternative approaches, because I have seen the easybib approach multiple times in different projects by different teams and think it can be approved upon alot.
+I want to respond to this blog post with two alternative approaches, because I have seen the easybib approach multiple times in different projects by different teams and think it can be approved upon a lot.

 The problems with the approach outlined are: